 While crime’s rare, it can still happen.

-So, carry a dummy wallet and phone, remain aware of your surroundings, safeguard your belongings to guard yourself against pickpockets, and carry around legal self-defense items.
+Safeguard your belongings to guard yourself against pickpockets, and carry around legal self-defense items.

 Taiwan Travel Tips